thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The IoT device cannot depend on a client providing a correct SNI, and so it MUST ignore the extension.
 This implies that IoT devices cannot do name-based virtual hosting of TLS connections.
-In the unlikely event that an IoT device has multiple servers responding with different server certificate, then the server SHOULD use different IP addresses or different port numbers.
+In the unlikely event that an IoT device has multiple servers responding with different server certificate, then the server SHOULD use different IP addresses or port numbers.

 ### Authority Key Identifier